Thinking of starting a business online? Check out this

 Once you know what other businesses are out there, you can see how your home-based business differs – and what you want to highlight that you do differently.
 This is called your unique selling proposition (USP) – and it’s all about what you can do better than anyone else.
 You should be able to sum up this proposition in a simple, short sentence.

 Take FedEx’s original USP as an example – ‘When it absolutely, positively has to get there overnight’.
 This highlights a problem that can be solved with their product.
+Another example from Innocent Drinks is their campaign “Taste good.
+Does good. “ which helps communicate the company’s ethos of using sustainably sourced natural ingredients and donating 10 per cent of their profits to charitable organisations.

 Don’t be fooled.
 This deceivingly simple exercise requires time and attention.
 Chances are, your first attempt won’t be your last.
-Your USP is why people will want to buy from you, work for you and invest in you, and is the basis for your elevator pitch.
+Your USP is why people want to buy from you, work for and invest in you, and is the basis for your elevator pitch.

-Build your at-home business model
+Build your business from home model

-Your business model is all about the ‘How’ – how you’re going to set up a business from home and plan for making money.
+Your business model is all about the ‘How’ – how you will set up a business from home and plan for making money.
 It identifies the key sources of revenue by selling your product or service to your intended customer.
-Your business model also identifies your funding streams and your suppliers, and other stakeholders, in your business.
-The Business Model Canvas from the University of Oxford is a popular tool for mapping out these elements.

-Pricing your goods and services is an important consideration when building your home-based business model.
+Pricing your goods and services is an important consideration when building your business from home model.
+There are three ways businesses typically price their product:

 - Competition-led: Where do you want to sit alongside your competitors?